syncfusion-content/blazor-docs/blazor/toolbar/item-configuration.md

 ![Blazor Toolbar displays Icon in Suffix Item](./images/blazor-toolbar-icon-in-suffix-item.png)

 N>you can refer [here](https://blazor.syncfusion.com/documentation/appearance/icons#icon-integration-in-button-component) to integrate the syncfusion icons in toolbar component.

+## TabIndex

+The Toolbar supports adding tabindex commands using the  `TabIndex` property.TabIndex property can be given as the `HTML element`.
+Refer [Tab key navigation toolbar items ](https://blazor.syncfusion.com/documentation/toolbar/how-to/tab-key-navigation-toolbar-items/) for snippet and output.

 ## Template